Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 4. Most used reactions

-The following pivot table was used to provide this additional information
+The following pivot table was used to provide this additional information.

 ![reaction type pivot](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/63e98f7f-349e-4b5f-a38d-a03a819209c9)

-The top 5 reaction types are heart, scared, peeking, hate, interested.
+The top 5 reaction types are heart, scared, peeking, hate, and interested.

 ## Data Visualization